NTNU-TTO/SFI-AutoShip-COLAV-simulator/README.md

 - colav_evaluation_tool: https://github.com/trymte/colav_evaluation_tool

 ## Generic Install Instructions
 `seacharts`and the `colav_evaluation_tool` are included as submodules in the simulator.
 Install these first as editable packages using `pip install -e .` in their respective root folders.
 Then, install this simulator package using the same `pip install -e .` command inside the `colav_simulator` root folder.
+If you get troubles installing `gdal`, this might be due to:
+- The native `gdal`library not being installed, see e.g. <https://github.com/OSGeo/gdal/issues/2166>
+- It not being installed correctly, maybe you need install from source or fix the gdal-version (see e.g. <https://stackoverflow.com/questions/34408699/having-trouble-installing-gdal-for-python> or <https://github.com/OSGeo/gdal/issues/2827>).

 To use `seacharts` in the simulator, you should download `.gdb` files from <https://kartkatalog.geonorge.no> in UTM 32 or 33 (see <https://github.com/trymte/seacharts> for instructions), and put into the `data/external` folder in the seacharts package directory.
 Otherwise, the module will not find any ENC data to use.